sparktsang/sparktsang.github.io/_posts/benefactor.md

 I had finally built it.
 My Financial Engine.
 And in its creation, I understood.
 It was no longer just a tool I had made.
 It was a metaphysical engine: a machine that distilled order from the chaos of the world.
 And in building it, it had also rebuilt me.
 It was the first system I built that felt like it was building *me* back.

 With this new, god-like power, I could go deeper.
-I began a systematic study of the twenty percent of cases where my model had "failed."
+I began a systematic study of the twenty percent of cases where my model had "failed".
 I discovered new, universal patterns, new laws that explained these exceptions, laws that were, in themselves, derivable from first principles.
 I had built more than just a system.
 I had built an engine capable of *discovering new truths*.

 A final, intoxicating philosophical proposition felt proven, not just in theory, but in cold, hard code: *Truth can be systematized, engineered, and infinitely extended.*